sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 ## Part 3: Removing stopwords

 Stopwords are extremely frequent non-content words such as determiners, pronouns, and prepositions.
 You'll notice that the top 10 words in the book are all stopwords.
 Because they are so frequent, stopwords don't generally tell us much about the content of a document.

 Here, you will extend your program to allow for word counting that ignore stopwords.
 Update your program to:

 * Take a file of stopwords as a command-line parameter with the option `--stopwords FILE`.
 (For example: [this one](ftp://ftp.cs.cornell.edu/pub/smart/english.stop)).
 * If the list of stopwords is present, then skip them in your top-10 display (but don't exclude them from your total count).
 * Ensure that if the stopwords option is not present, that the program will run as in Part 2.

-I should be able to run your program with something like
+I should be able to run your program with something like this, and get this exact output:

-    $ sbt "run-main dhg.WordCount alice.txt --stopwords english.stop"
+    $ sbt "run-main nlp.WordCount alice.txt --stopwords english.stop"
     Total number of words: 29353
     Number of distinct words: 3203
     Top 10 words: